-18 Jun Astor Piazzolla A Memoir by Natalio Gorín (Translated, annotated and expanded by Fernando González)
+18 Jun Astor Piazzolla A Memoir, with Natalio Gorín (Translated, annotated and expanded by Fernando González)

 By Midwest Book Review (Oregon, WI USA)

 From Astor Piazzolla A Memoir.